mfarrelm/machine-learning/README.md

 # machine-learning
-mostly use jupyter-notebook, some code comes from deepleaning and ml course on coursera
+learning machine-learning. some code comes from deep leaning and ml course on coursera